NaturalHistoryMuseum/biodiversity-informatics-101/README.md

-Please open your Scratchpads training site & login (the login link is at the top right of the page; username and password are provided on your handouts).
+Please open your Scratchpads training site & login (the login link is at the top right of the page; username and password will be provided by your instructor).